brendt/stitcher.io/src/content/book/07-application-layer.md

 Group your code based on what it resembles in the real world, instead of its technical properties.

-We also identified that domain groups and applications are two separate things, applications can use the domain, several groups at once if they want to; to expose the domain functionality to the end user.
+We also identified that domain groups and applications are two separate things.
+Moreover, applications can even use several groups of the domain at once if they need to in exposing the domain functionality to the end user.

-What exactly belongs in this application layer?
+But what exactly belongs in this application layer?
 How do we group code over there?
 These questions will be answered in this chapter.

 We're entering the application layer.